.500 S&W Magnum: Performance

-The .500 S&W Magnum is considered the most powerful commercial sporting handgun cartridge by virtue of the muzzle energy it can generate.
+At the time of its introduction, the .500 S&W Magnum was considered the most powerful handgun chambering by virtue of its considerable muzzle energy.
+Incidentally, a lengthened form of the cartridge, the .500 Bushwhacker, is currently considered the most powerful handgun cartridge.
 Cor-Bon (now a Dakota Ammo brand) who together with Smith & Wesson developed the .500 S&W Magnum cartridge, offers several loads which include a 325 gr at 1800 ft/s, a 400 gr at 1625 ft/s and a 440 gr at 1625 ft/s.
-These figures compare favorably to the next most powerful commercial sporting handgun cartridge, the .460 S&W Magnum, which can launch a 325 gr at 1650 ft/s or a 395 gr at 1525 ft/s.
+These figures compare favorably to Smith & Wesson's newest contender for most powerful commercial sporting handgun cartridge, the .460 S&W Magnum, which can launch a 325 gr at 1650 ft/s or a 395 gr at 1525 ft/s.
 The .500 S&W Magnum comes into its own when used with heavier bullets, particularly those with weights of 500 gr or greater.
 These bullets are often seated as far out as possible to take advantage of the complete cylinder length, so as to maximize the powder capacity which the case can provide.
-Ammunition loaded to this cartridge length (2.25"-2.3") is capable of achieving approximately 200 feet per second higher velocities than most standard length loadings (2"-2.1") without exceeding SAAMI specified operating pressures, albeit at the cost of increased recoil.
-The +L loadings of TII Armory present an example of factory ammunition loaded to this level.
+Ammunition loaded to this cartridge length (2.25"-2.3") is capable of achieving 150 to 200 feet per second higher velocities than most standard length loadings (2"-2.1") without exceeding SAAMI specified operating pressures, albeit at the cost of increased recoil.